svenkapudija/Best.hr/README.md

 Project made for **Best Code Challenge 2.0** (student competition in programming at [Faculty of Electrical Engineering and Computing @ Zagreb, Croatia](http://www.fer.unizg.hr/en)) according to competitions specifications in a few days.
-The goal was to made the 'Mobile version for website Best.hr' - I have chosen an Android version.
+The goal was to made the `Mobile version for website Best.hr` [Best.hr](http://www.best.hr) - I have chosen an Android version.

 > **UPDATE:** I won **1st place**.

 About
 --------

-###This project takes leverage of...
-CWAC-AdapterWrapper, EndlessAdapter, Localytics, GoogleMaps API...
+This project takes leverage of CWAC-AdapterWrapper, EndlessAdapter, Localytics, GoogleMaps API...
 It's basically simple app which connects to remote API via REST, retrieves and display data.
 Nothing too fancy.

 Developed by